XiminHu/mass-suite/dev/dev-note.md

 5.12 coding note
 1. try different models to see which one works best, KNN/RF/etc.
 2. hyak python management--transport to stf group folder instead of personal login node

+5.15 coding note
+1. decide whether use all data for clustering or only dilution series for clustering